-The firm contribution from scheduled generators, used solely to assess adequacy of reserves, is based on their seasonal ratings as provided to AEMO via the Generation Information page.
+The firm contribution from scheduled generators, used solely to assess adequacy of reserves, is based on their seasonal ratings as provided to AEMO via the Generation Information page27.
 In summer, firm capacity is assumed to be their 10% POE demand summer rating, while the winter rating is used for winter.
-These ratings are adjusted for EFOR, as a proxy for the impact of generator outages which are modelled stochastically in reliability assessments.